 After ingestion, citrulline is converted into arginine in the kidneys, which increases arginine plasma levels over a period of time.
-Arginine is important because it helps with the function of blood flow.
+Arginine supports the function of blood flow.
 It’s even been shown to help individuals with heart disease or clogged arteries because of its ability to increase vasodilation.

 What are the main benefits of Citrulline?

-Citrulline may increase vasodilation.
-But what is that?
-It’s the mechanism in which your arteries or veins widen.
+Citrulline may increase vasodilation, which is the mechanism in which your arteries or veins widen.
 This can help a few functions in your body such as lowering blood pressure and increasing blood flow.
 (3)

 While more research has to be done, citrulline has shown promising results to increase exercise capacity.
 One study took 30 heart failure patients and gave some citrulline and arginine.
 The subjects who supplemented with these amino acids were able to exercise on a treadmill for longer periods of time compared to the subjects who didn’t.
 (4)

 Along with increasing the rise of growth hormone after exercise, citrulline has also been shown to improve erections in men with erectile dysfunction (ED).
 This is probably due to its ability to increase blood flow.
 One study took 24 men and had them supplement with citrulline.
 Some reported longer, harder erections while some even reported having an increased sex drive and being more satisfied.
 (6)